philcockfield/rest-methods/README.md

 ### Invoking From The Service Itself
-And again, invoking from methods from service itself is identical as a remote client.
-This allows you to write shared code between the client and server that uses the promise-based method stubs.
+And again, invoking methods from the service itself is identical to how it's done on a remote client.
+This allows you to write shared code between the client and server that uses the consistent promise-based method stubs.

 ```js
 // Declaring the service API.